Dog and a kitten in an Easter basket

 Some dogs are more prone to toxicity than others, with ingestion potentially leading to renal failure.
 Raisins are not toxic to rabbits.
 However, they do contain high levels of sugar and so should not be fed to them.

-3. Spring Bulbs
+3. Spring Flowers and Bulbs

 Most spring bulbs are poisonous to rabbits, cats and dogs when ingested, particularly tulips, bluebells, daffodils and crocuses.

 Eating the flowers or leaves of these plants can also cause toxicity.
-Ingestion can result in a gastrointestinal upset and cardiovascular changes at high enough levels.
+Ingestion can result in gastrointestinal upset and cardiovascular changes at high enough levels.

 4. Roast Lamb